charles2ke/Night-Sky/README.md

 # Night-Sky

-See the night sky and stars for a historical date
+Generate a realistic, consistent visual reconstruction of the night sky for a user-specified date and location, matching the established panoramic night-sky style.